NALLAMOLU-CHAITANYA/Java_learning/material/dsa/material/problems.md

 later

+### Hashing Problems:

+1.
+2.
+3.

+### String prob:

+1. Toggle the case of each letter in the string.
+2. Check if 2 strings are anagrams or not. (letters and no.of letters should match not the order) (can hadle in string hasing).
+3. Find the length of longest palindromic substring  ->  n*n*n,1  and  n*n,1
+4. Calculate the length of smallest substring in A containing all the characters of string B.  ->  many ways in notes.
+5. Count the no.of anagramic groups in a group of strings. -> notes (write code template to sort the string and group of strings)

-### Good problems:
+### General problems:
-1. Calculate the length of largest subarray whose elements can be rearranged in contiguos order - Multiple ways in notes.
+1. Calculate the length of largest subarray whose elements can be rearranged in contiguos order - Multiple ways in notes. (before string hashing topic)

+2. carry forward sum.

+3. Rotate the array in clockwise direction d times ->  n*d,1  and  n+n,n  and  n,1

+4. print(sum(a[i:j])) for q no.of queries ->  q*n,1 and  n+q,n and  n+q,1